 If you’re not familiar with it, Essential Oil Safety it was written by world renowned essential oil expert Robert Tisserand and his co-author, Rodney Young.
 Considered the most evidence-based resource available, it took 10+ years to write and contains over 4000 citations.

 I’ve already shared with you my lists of safe essential oils for children and pregnant/nursing mamas, both of which were compiled based on Tisserand’s and Young’s book.
 In this post we’ll cover some guidelines I’ve found helpful for determining how much to use for specific situations.

 Why dilute essential oils?

-Though there are times when certain oils can be applied “neat,” or undiluted, in general dilution is recommended for topical use.
-Diluting is has two primary benefits:
+Though there are times when certain oils can be applied undiluted or “neat,” diluting is generally recommended for topical use.
+There are two primary benefits of this approach:

 - It may increase absorption by spreading the oil over a larger surface area